getreu/tp-note/README.md

     * [x86_64-unknown-linux-gnu/release/tpnote]

-    * The following "musl" version also works on headless system.
+    * The following "musl" version also works on a headless system.

       [x86_64-unknown-linux-musl/release/tpnote]